Antique iron candlestick with leaf and flower motifs from the 18th century

 Description

-Three gold wall sconces from the 18th century, with candle holder arms made of wrought iron featuring leaf and flower motifs, a set of three antique wall lamps, with bent arms in a double scroll design, large in size, entirely handcrafted from wrought iron, with embossed flowers and leaves, and enriched with gilded wooden elements.
+Three gold wall sconces from the 18th century, with candleholder arms made of wrought iron featuring leaf and flower motifs, a set of three antique wall lamps, with bent arms in a double scroll design, large in size, entirely handcrafted from wrought iron, with embossed flowers and leaves, and enriched with gilded wooden elements.

 This rare set of antique gilded wall lamps comes from an Italian villa in Milan.
 All three are in good condition, non-functional, suitable for electrical wiring.

 Original antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, notably the Biedermeier style.
+Early in that century, antique furniture included Neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+It was characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details